Understand the risks

 It's important you know that your investment is not covered by the Financial Services Compensation Scheme (FSCS).
 Your funds in your wallet are also not FSCS protected.
 Your capital and interest are at risk.

-Your wallet funds are CASS protected (Client Assets Sourcebook)
+For individual investors wallet funds are CASS protected (Client Assets Sourcebook)

-Your funds in your wallet are covered by FCA CASS (Client Assets Sourcebook) and held in a segregated client account with Metro Bank Plc.
+For individual investors your funds in your wallet are covered by FCA CASS (Client Assets Sourcebook) and held in a segregated client account with Metro Bank Plc.
 There is no capped limit with CASS protection.
 The total amount in this account is covered and held in trust by Metro Bank Plc for the respective investors.
 Should Kuflink Ltd become insolvent, the liquidator, administrator, etc. and Metro Bank Plc will release these funds as soon as possible, following the CASS procedure.

 Your investments via Kuflink’s platform are not covered by CASS.
 You capital and interest are at risk.